-The measures given in (1.2) are (1+1)-dimensional models for a linear chain of length N which is attracted to the defect line, the x-axis.
-The parameter $\varepsilon \geq 0$ tunes the strength of the attraction and one wishes to understand its effect on the field, in the large N limit.
+Our measures in (1.2) are (1 + 1)-dimensional models for a linear chain of length N which is attracted to the defect line, the x-axis, and the parameter $\varepsilon \geq 0$ tunes the strength of the attraction and one wishes to understand its effect on the field, in the large N limit.
 The models with $\varepsilon = 0$ have no pinning reward at all and are thus free Laplacian models.
-By"(1+1)-dimensional" we mean that the configurations of the chain are given by graphs $\{(k,\phi_k)\}{-1\leq k\leq N+1}$.
-Models with Laplacian interaction have been studied in the Physics literature in the context of semiflexible polymers, c.f.
+By "(1+1)-dimensional" we mean that the configurations of the chain are described by trajectories $\{(k, \phi_k)\}{0 \leq k \leq N}$ of the field, so that we are dealing with directed models.
+Models with Laplacian interaction appear naturally in the physical literature in the context of semiflexible polymers, c.f.
 [BLL00, HV09], or in the context of deforming rods in space, cf. [Ant05].

 The basic properties of the models were investigated in the two papers [CD08, CD09], to which we refer for a detailed discussion and for a survey of the literature.
-In particular, it was shown in [CD08] that there is a critical value $\varepsilon_c \in (0, \infty)$ that determines a phase transitions between a delocalised regime ($\varepsilon < \varepsilon_c$), in which the reward is essentially ineffective, and a localised regime ($\varepsilon > \varepsilon_c$), in which the reward has a macroscopic effect on the field.
+In particular, it was shown in [CD08] that there is a critical value $\varepsilon{\rm c} \in (0,\infty)$ that determines a phase transitions between a delocalised regime ($\varepsilon < \varepsilon_c$), in which the reward is essentially ineffective, and a localised regime ($\varepsilon > \varepsilon{\rm c}$), in which on the other hand the reward has a microscopic effect on the field.
 For more details see Section 1.2.3 below.
-In the present paper we derive large deviation principles for the macroscopic empirical profile distributed under the measures in (1.2) (Section 1.2).
-The corresponding large deviation results for the gradient models, where the Hamiltonian is a function of the discrete gradient of the field instead of the discrete Laplacian, have been derived in [FS04] for Gaussian random walk bridges in \mathbb{R} and for Gaussian random walks and bridges in higher dimensions in [BF009].
-In [F010] large deviations for general non-Gaussian random walks in \mathbb{R}^d , $d \geq 1$, have were analysed, and in [BCF14] gradient model in higher (lattice) dimensions were introduced.

-A common feature of all these gradient models is, that typical fluctuations are observed on scale \sqrt{N} and that large deviation results can be obtained on a linear scale in N; for more details see [Fun05].
-In contrast in the Laplacian case the scale for the scaling limits is $N^{3/2}$ as already observed in Sinai's work [Sin92] on integrated random walks and proved in the specific context of our models by Caravenna and Deuschel in [CD09].
-In this article we derive large deviations principles on scale N^2 .
-Beyond the different scaling, a major technical difference between the Laplacian case and the gradient case is the fact that the Markov property which features prominently in the large deviation proofs in the gradient case [FS04, BF009] is not directly available in the Laplacian case.
-To overcome this difficulty we introduce a correction technique and replace "single zeros" of the profile by "double zeros" which then allows us to write the distribution over disjoint intervals separated by a double zero as the product of independent distributions over the disjoint intervals.
+All our models are linked to integrals of corresponding random walks ([Sin92, CD08, CD09]).
+The present paper derives large deviation principles for the macroscopic empirical profile distributed under the measures in (1.2) (Section 1.2).
+The corresponding large deviation results for the gradient models, that is, the Hamiltonian is a function of the discrete gradient of the field, have been derived in [FS04] for Gaussian random walk bridges in $\mathbb R$ and for Gaussian random walks and bridges in higher dimensions in [BF009].
+In [F010] large deviations for general non-Gaussian random walks in $\mathbb{R}^d, d \geq 1$, have been analysed, and in [BCF14] gradient model in higher (lattice) dimensions have been introduced.
+Common feature of all these gradient models is the linear scale (in N) for the large deviations (the scaling limit scale is \sqrt{N} , for more details see [F]), whereas in the Laplacian case the scale for the scaling limits is $N^{3/2}$ as proved by Caravenna and Deuschel in [CD09].
+This scale goes back to the work [Sin92] on integrated random walks.
+Henceforth the scale for our large deviation principles is N^2 and suggested by the scaling of the Hamiltonian (discrete bi-Laplacian), see Appendix A for further details.
+Despite the different scale of the large deviations also the proofs are different.
+As all our Laplacian models are versions of integrated random walk measures our proofs cannot rely on the Markov property as used in the corresponding gradient models.
+We use standard expansion techniques combined with a correction of so-called single zeroes to double zeroes.
+This allows us to write the distribution over disjoint intervals separated by a double zero as the product of independent distributions over the disjoint intervals.